yegor256/blog/_drafts/xembly-intro.md

 The `XSET` directive sets the element text value, similar to `SET`, but calculates it beforehand using the provided XPath expression `. + 500`.

 Xembly performs all manipulations through DOM.
-COnsequently, Xembly can be implemented inside any language that has a built-in DOM implementation.
+Consequently, Xembly can be implemented inside any language that has a built-in DOM implementation.

 In the meantime, there is only one implementation of Xembly language